Jaffe2718/Command-Debug-DevKit/README.md

 See the [LICENSE](LICENSE) file for details.

 ## Update and Cooperation
 Currently, this project is still in development.
 If you have any idea or suggestion, please open an issue or pull request.
-And the plugin is only for IntelliJ Platform IDEs, if you want to use other IDEs such as Eclipse and VSCode, you can create a plugin for it and pull request to this project.
+And the plugin is only for `IntelliJ Platform IDEs`, if you want to use other IDEs such as `Eclipse` and `VS Code`, you can create a plugin for it and pull request to this project.
-What's more, the mod is only for fabric currently, you can rewrite it for forge or other mod loaders and pull request to this project.
+What's more, the mod is only for `Fabric` and `Quilt` currently, you can rewrite it for `Forge` or other mod loaders and pull request to this project.
 I will be very grateful if you can help me to improve this project.